 Only when your equipment is regularly cleaned, it can operate at its maximum efficiency.
 Make a consistent routine of sanitizing the equipment such as Oven, Stove, Grill, Baking Plate and others thrice a week.
 Educating your employees on the proper use of the equipment can help in increasing the efficiency of your restaurants and also helps maintain the hygiene standards in restaurants.
 Your employees should be aware of the misuse of any equipment.
 The employees how to carefully use, clean and maintain your kitchen equipment.

 All equipment and surfaces that have direct contact with food must be cleaned and sanitized thoroughly according to the prepared schedules to prevent the build-up of bacteria and helps maintain hygiene standards in restaurants.

-Few of the guidelines are listed below to keep the equipment in good working condition
+Few of the guidelines are listed below to keep the equipment in a good working condition

 - Switch between the cutting boards.

 - Change sanitizing water at regular intervals.

 - Regularly clean the trash bins.

 - Regularly wash the preparation and lining areas.